seezaara/RocketV2ray/README.md

 # install on window

-You can copy the direct link of the latest version from [here](https://github.com/seezaara/RocketV2ray/releases/latest/download/Rocket.V2ray.Setup.exe).
+You can donwload the direct link of the latest version from [here](https://github.com/seezaara/RocketV2ray/releases/latest/download/Rocket.V2ray.Setup.exe).

 Or